-Some patients with advanced heart failure may not be a suitable candidate for a heart transplantation.
-In addition, donor hearts are not always available and some patients may wait years before a suitable donor heart is found.
+Some patients with advanced heart failure may not be suitable candidates for a heart transplantation.
+In addition, donor hearts are not always available and some patients may have to wait many years before a suitable donor heart is found.
 Mechanical circulatory support, or MCS, is a way to improve the circulation of blood throughout the body with a heart pump called a ventricular assist device (VAD).
-VADs will help your damaged heart, pump blood throughout the body.
+VADs will help your damaged heart to pump blood throughout the body.
 They are not a heart replacement and your heart will continue to function.

-VADs will help to assist the normal function of the heart, extend your life and provide an improved quality of life for those with advanced heart failure.
-A VAD may be used for short-term support as a bridge-to-transplant (BTT), which means it can help a patient survive until a donor heart becomes available or used as destination therapy (DT), which provides long-term support in patients who may be unsuitable for a heart transplant.
+VADs will help to assist the normal function of the heart, prolong life and provide an improved quality of life for those with advanced heart failure.
+A VAD may be used for short-term support as a bridge-to-transplant (BTT), which means it can help a patient survive until a donor heart becomes available or used as destination therapy (DT), providing long-term support in patients who may be unsuitable for a heart transplant.

 VADs have been approved for use in Europe for more than a decade.
 VAD therapy has improved survival and quality of life for advanced heart failure patients.
 Newer devices are smaller, quieter, and last longer.
 Patients have survived for several years with a VAD while waiting for a donor heart.

 A VAD is a treatment option for certain patients with end-stage heart failure.
 Your doctor will determine if a VAD is an appropriate treatment for you.